 While some things that contribute to the development of diabetes are beyond a person's control, there are also a number of modifiable risk factors.
 By making healthy changes in these areas, people can reduce their risks or delay the development of diabetes and improve their overall quality of life.

-About 50 percent of men and 70 percent of women who have diabetes are obese.
-If you are 20 percent or more over your optimal body weight, you have a higher risk of developing diabetes.
+Being overweight puts you at a higher risk of developing diabetes.
 Losing five to seven percent of your body weight can cut your risk of developing prediabetes in half, and your risk decreases even more as you lose more weight.
 Learn how to manage your weight.

 - Physical inactivity

 Along with overweight/obesity, physical inactivity ranks among the top modifiable risk factors for prediabetes and type 2 diabetes.
-By achieving 150 minutes per week of moderate-intensity aerobic physical activity or 90 minutes per week of vigorous-intensity aerobic physical activity or a combination of the two, you can improve your health and minimize risks for diabetes and cardiovascular disease.
+Achieving at least 150 minutes per week of moderate-intensity aerobic physical activity or 75 minutes per week of vigorous-intensity aerobic physical activity or a combination of the two with muscle-strengthening at least 2 days per week is important for your overall cardiovascular health.